imse586/imse586.github.io/syllabus/syllabus.md

 ## What are the <font color="red">homework</font> policies and formats?

-There will be roughly weekly homework for a total of ten (10) homework assignments.
+There will be roughly weekly homework for a total of eleven homework assignments.
 You can find the homework schedule on the [Course Calendar](../index.html#calendar).

 **Homework policies**